wannabemrrobot/knowledge-base/protocols-and-tools/samba.md

+---
+description: A brief overview on Samba networking protocol.
+---

 # Samba

 Samba is an extremely useful networking tool, especially for whom who has both Unix and Windows systems on his network.